Which of the following elements has chemical properties most simi... | Study Prep in Pearson+

-Which of the following elements has chemical properties most similar to polonium?
+Which of the following elements has chemical properties most similar to lithium?

 A